William Shunn

 William Shunn (born August 14, 1967) is an American science fiction writer and computer programmer.
 He was raised in a Latter-day Saint household, the oldest of eight children.
-He attended the Clarion Workshop in 1985.
 In 1986, he served a mission to Canada for the Church of Jesus Christ of Latter-day Saints, but was arrested for making a false bomb threat, for the purpose of preventing his fellow missionary from returning home.

 Life and career

 Shunn received a B.S. in computer science at the University of Utah in 1991.
-He went to work for WordPerfect Corporation and was part of the team that developed WordPerfect 6.0 for DOS (the word processor's final major DOS version, released in 1993).
+He went to work for WordPerfect Corporation and was part of the team that developed WordPerfect 6.0 for MS-DOS.
 In 1995, he moved from Utah to New York City.
 He left the LDS Church at the same time and created one of the earliest ex-Mormon web sites.

 Shunn's first professional short story was published in The Magazine of Fantasy & Science Fiction in 1993.
 He has been nominated once for the Hugo Award and twice for the Nebula Award.

 Shunn is the author of a 2015 memoir, The Accidental Terrorist: Confessions of a Reluctant Missionary.

 In the wake of the September 11, 2001 attacks, he created what may have been the first online survivor registry.

-Shunn is also known for creating a web site that offers daily hints to The New York Times Spelling Bee.
+Shunn is also known for creating a web site, Spelling Bee Solver, that offers daily hints to The New York Times Spelling Bee.
 This tool is commonly used within the community of Spelling Bee players.